Starting SmackTalk

 We need to return it back to the community because there’s just not enough money to go around, obviously at federal and state level budgets to be able to support the high level and the rising level of mental health.

-I strongly believe it shouldn’t be referred to as mental health because there’s a significant stigma attached to that mental health.
+I strongly believe it shouldn’t be referred to as mental health because there’s a significant stigma attached to that.

 It should be mental fitness, so people normalise it and it’s not considered to be weird or strange.
 It’s just like a broken leg.
 But you can’t see it, very much like cancer.